+BULK-LOAD FIRE.
 The fire load for this scenario consists of single-wall corrugated cardboard boxes, with nominal dimensions of 18 by 18 by 18 inches (45.7 by 45.7 by 45.7 cm).
-The weight per unit area of the cardboard is 0.11 lbs/ft2 (0.5417 kg/m2).
-The boxes are filled with 2.5 pounds (1.1 kg) of loosely packed standard weight office paper shredded into strips (not confetti) weighing 4.5 ± 0.4 pounds (2.0 ± 0.2 kg).
+The weight per unit area of the cardboard is 0.11 lb/ft2 (0.5417 kg/m2).
+The boxes are filled with 2.5 pounds (1.1 kg) of loosely packed standard weight office paper shredded into strips (not confetti).
+The final weight of the box and shredded paper is 4.5 \pm 0.4 pounds (2.0 \pm 0.2 kg).
 The boxes are conditioned to room standard conditions.
 The flaps of the boxes are tucked under each other without using staples or tape.
 The boxes are stacked in two layers in the cargo compartment in a quantity representing 30% of the cargo compartment empty volume.
 For a 2000-cubic-foot (56.6-m3) compartment, this requires 178 boxes.
 The boxes touch each other to prevent any significant air gaps between boxes.

-started by applying 115 Vac to a 7-foot (2.1-m) length of nichrome wire.
+The fire inside the ignition box is started by applying 115 volts alternating current (VAC) to a 7-foot (2.1-m) length of nichrome wire.
 The wire is wrapped around four folded (in half) paper towels.
 The resistance of the nichrome igniter coil is approximately 7 ohms.
 The igniter is placed into the center of a box on the bottom outside row of the stacked boxes.
 Several ventilation holes are placed in the side of the box to ensure that the fire does not self-extinguish.
 Ten 1.0-inch (2.5-cm) -diameter holes have been shown to be effective (see figures 2 and 3).